bths-solar-car/blog/content/_index.md

 framed = true
 +++

-# Hello world!
+# Welcome to Project BlueBird's Blog
-This is a page that pretends to be the `Terminal` showcase.
+Here you will find the newest updates regarding the progress of our mission.